unalignedcoder/webmin-ip-update/README.md

    - username (user shoud have write privileges to `miniserv.conf`)
    - SSH port (usually `22`, a custom port is recommended)
    - Host Key public fingerprint (in the `key-type:host-key` format; can be retrieved via SSH or from within Webmin SSH server settings)

-   - A running agent (such as Pageant under Windows, also included in Putty) with the SSH-RSA key loaded for the user[^1].
+Most importantly, it is essential that you have **a running SSH agent** (such as Pageant under Windows, also included in Putty) with the respective SSH-RSA key loaded for the user[^1].
+I assume you don't want to write down username and password in this script, or elsewhere.

 ## Installation
 1) Download the script